2008 Kansas City Wizards season: Team News

 The Wizards had been seeking sites for a soccer-specific stadium, initially targeting possible locations in Johnson County, Kansas.
 The Wizards' new ownership identified a site at 159th Street and U.S. Route 69 in south Overland Park, Kansas as its preferred location for a stadium, but this plan was met with numerous difficulties, namely the decision of the town's mayor to pull his support for the financing of the stadium after a vote had failed to secure money for the building of youth fields at the same site.

 Due to renovations of Arrowhead Stadium, the Wizards were expected to play at a temporary stadium beginning in 2007, while planning and awaiting the construction of a new facility.
 Yet on January 31, 2007, it was announced the Wizards would continue to play in Arrowhead in the 2007 season.

 The reasons given for the return to Arrowhead were the difficulties in expanding other facilities in the area (the KC Wizards played an exhibition in the beginning of the 2007 season at the District Activities Center owned and operated by the Blue Valley School District in Overland Park, Kansas) and the delay in the Arrowhead renovation plan.

 On July 27, 2007, the Kansas City Star reported that Lane4 Property Group, a developer hired by the Wizards, was moving closer to making plans final for a massive redevelopment of now-vacant Bannister Mall that was intended to include a new 18,500-seat stadium for the Wizards and 12 to 18 tournament soccer fields.
 Under Lane4's plan, the Bannister Mall and Benjamin Plaza shopping centers and the adjoining Benjamin Ranch property would be demolished and replaced with a mixed-use project with retail, office and residential components in addition to a possible Wizards stadium.
 According to MLS.net on December 14, 2007, the Wizards plans for a new stadium were approved by the Kansas City council.
 The target date for completion of construction for a new facility had been stated as the beginning of the 2010 season.
 Team owners are currently collaborating with architecture firm 360 Architecture on the design of the new stadium.

-Ultimately, due to the financial crisis among other issues, the Wizards plan failed in Missouri.
-The aforementioned stadium -- now known as Children's Mercy Park -- was built in Kansas City, Kansas, near Kansas Speedway and the ballpark.
+Ultimately, due to the Great Recession among other issues, the Wizards plan failed in Missouri.
+The aforementioned stadium—now known as Children's Mercy Park—was built in Kansas City, Kansas, near Kansas Speedway and the ballpark.